jaericho/jaericho.github.io/_posts/2014-09-02-The-November-Man-2014.md

 title:  "The November Man (2014)"
 date:   2014-09-02 08:00:00 -0600
 categories: [Reviews]
-tags: [Pierce Brosnan, November Man, Movie Review]
+tags: [Movie Review, November Man, Pierce Brosnan]
 ---

 It's nice to see Pierce Brosnan working as a spy again.